Reliability on Major Routes -4a

 The maps display the reliability of specific sections of roadways during rush hour.

 The targets for average travel time are updated quarterly.
-The targets are established by projecting a 10% improvement over the average of the same quarter over the previous two years.
+The targets are established by projecting a 10% improvement over the average travel time of the same quarter over the previous two years.
 The minimum value for the target time is 10 minutes.
 This corresponds to the time it takes to travel 10 miles at the posted speed limit of 60 miles per hour.

 Results Driver